 To summarize, here are the steps to fix Divi’s CLS problem:

 - Avoid using a transparent nav bar.
-Make the background opaque (or try using the Divi Theme Builder).
+Make the background opaque.

 - Avoid using a large fixed nav bar.
-Reduce the height or make it not fixed (or try using the Divi Theme Builder).
+Reduce the height or make it not fixed.

-- Use a plugin to combine and minify your CSS.
+- In addition to these, use a plugin to combine and minify your CSS.

 - Do all of the other known practices that help CSS in general, such as optimizing image sizes, caching, using quality web hosting, minifying files, lazy loading images, and so on.